Chr15w1986/Javascript_PP2/README.md

 ## INITIAL IDEA CONCEPT

 My initial idea for the project was to create a game that is simple to use and competitive.
 The game is for all ages and skill levels.
-I chose to make the game quite bright and fun looking with yellows and blues.
+I chose to make the game quite bright and fun looking with yellows and blues, as they contrast well.
 I made the game for Mobile first so that is works on all screen sizes.

-* The Features I wanted the game to have are:
+* The Features I wanted the game to have were:

-    * To have simple to read rules.
+    * To have simple to read rules
     * Have a contrasting colour scheme (Light blue and Yellow with Dark-Grey text)
     * Have a simple layout with 2 clear buttons with corresponding colours
 #